 Anti-Patterns To Use With React-Props

-To use the address definition within a component, you can import it like so:
+To use this address proptype within a component, you can import it like so:

 Creating custom shapes can dramatically help reduce the amount of code you have to write.
-Remember that when we work with React you should always strive to pass the minimum props down through your components as this will make maintenance a lot easier later on.
+Remember that when working with React components (well all cod in general) you should always strive to pass the minimum props down through your components as this will make maintenance a lot easier later on.
+Happy Coding 🤘